 - you're entering Canada for any reason other than to study

-Despite the removal of travel restrictions, students traveling to Canada are responsible for ensuring they meet the current travel exemptions , have the necessary documents for travel and entry to Canada and use ArriveCAN app to provide mandatory travel information on and after entering Canada.
+International students traveling to Canada are responsible for ensuring they meet the current travel exemptions , have the necessary documents for travel and entry to Canada and use ArriveCAN app to provide mandatory travel information on and after entering Canada.

 When the border services officer greets you, they assess several factors including

 - your ability to complete a 14-day quarantine period as soon as you arrive at your final destination (if necessary)